Mohamedelgazzar1312/E-commerce-Api-/README.md

-# E-commerce Website ASP.Net Core Web API
+# E-commerce Website ASP.Net Core Web API with React Client-Server

 ## Description

 This project is an e-commerce website built using ASP.Net Core Web API, Entity Framework Core, Identity Framework, and n-tier architecture.
-It implements DTOs, repositories, services, and controllers to create a well-structured and maintainable application.The client-server communication is facilitated using React.
+It implements DTOs, repositories, services, and controllers to create a well-structured and maintainable application.
+The client-server communication is facilitated using React.

 ## Technologies